harisrozak/Vagrant-Ubuntu-16.04-PHP-7.3/README.md

 ## Credentials

-`phpMyAdmin` is accessible at http://192.168.33.10/phpmyadmin/ Username is 'root', password - 'root'
+phpMyAdmin is accessible at http://192.168.33.10/phpmyadmin/ username and password is `root`